piotrnar/gocoin/README.md

 ## Hardware

 ### Online node
-You need to build it using 64 bit Go compiler and run it on 64 bit OS.
+At least 4GB of system memory.

-The file system where you store the database must support files larger than 4GB.
+64-bit architecture OS and Go compiler.

-At least 4GB of system memory is required, unless you want to put your swap file on fire.
+File system where you store the database must support files larger than 4GB.

 ### Offline wallet
 The wallet app has very little requirements and should work on any platform with a working Go compiler.